 The signature designer page will provide a tutorial on how to add each signature field option.
-The signature options allow you to save as a new template, select from an existing template, or select recently used forms.
+The signature options can be accessed by clicking the vertical ellipses to the right of Toolbox.
+They allow you to save as a new template, select from an existing template, or select recently used forms.

 Select the form field option and drag it onto the document to set up the signature form template.
 Then, drag it to the designated location for that signature.

 The signature options give the ability to assign each form field for each member.
 Select the signer to begin.

 Each option can be used multiple times for each member.

 Each signer will be assigned a color to easily identify the form field for each member.

 To add form fields on different pages of a multipage document, use the page navigation arrows or use the Go to page option to navigate to each page of the document.

 To complete the signature form designer template, hit next to either use an access code, customize the message, or just finish and send.
 This will be sent to all members for signature.